bilus/reforms/README.md

   because it gives you great look without extra effort...".
 - Fix :key warning for all examples (esp. group-title).
 Also for table.
 - Add info about :key bug to FAQ.
-- Check source paths in demos' project.clj files.
+- Check source paths in demos' project.clj files and add reforms to deps.
 - Are all examples there (esp. om local state)?
 - Release 0.4.0